techworkersco/twc-site/city_local/sf-bay-area.md

 This is the SF Bay Area (San Francisco, Oakland, and Berkeley) chapter of the TWC.

 ## About
-- We are a coalition of workers in and around the tech industry, labour organisers, community organizers, and friends.
+- We are a coalition of workers in and around the tech industry, labor organizers, community organizers, and friends.

 ## Connect With Us
 - Visit our [Meetup](https://www.meetup.com/Tech-Workers-Coalition/) to find the latest events.